-Juliana Taimoorazy is the Founder and President of the Iraqi Christian Relief Council.
+Juliana Taimoorazy is the Founder and President of the Iraqi Christian Relief Council and a fellow of The Philos Project.
+She started the Iraqi Christian Relief Council to help foster awareness about the plight of the Iraqi Christians, and to raise funds to deliver food, shelter and medicine to Iraq.
 Her own unique story as a refugee has made her a strong leader and an unshakable voice for Christians in Iraq today.